|Because You Asked . . . .|

 |From Tavern to School to Hartford Road|

 Sometime in1835, a meeting was held in Gilbert Van Dorn's Tavern on the Johnstown-Sunbury road to discuss the possibility of organizing a Presbyterian church in Trenton township.
-On October 15, 1836, twenty charter members signed, Elders Silas Ogden, Robert Lewis and Andrew Herron were elected, and the First Trenton Presbyterian Church was formed in the Ogden School House (Vans Valley School) at the corner of 605 and St. Route 37.
+On October 15, 1836, twenty charter members signed, Elders Silas Ogden, Robert Lewis and Andrew Herron were elected, and the First Trenton Presbyterian Church was formed in the Ogden School House at the corner of Vans Valley Rd. and St. Route 37.
 During the first year, Rev. C. N. Ransome served as pastor for $18.50 and held most of the services in this school.
 Much of the very early history is lost before records were kept in 1851.

-In 1838 a church was built across the street but it was sold to Mr. Miles and Mr. Skinner in 1858 when a new church was built in 1856 north of Hartford Road to be nearer the majority of the members of the congregation.
+In 1838 a church was built on 605 across the street from the Van Dorn Inn.
+It was sold to Mr. Miles and Mr. Skinner in 1858 for a barn when a new church was built in 1856 north of Hartford Road to be nearer the majority of the members of the congregation.
 This church was built across the street from the present manse for $500.
 When this building became too small, it was sold to Burt Pierson who moved it away to use for a barn until lightning caused it to burn.

 Elder Edgar Condit, a pioneer who brought his bride Jane from New Jersey in an ox cart many years before, donated land on the south side of Hartford Road as a site for a larger church.
 The present building was built in 1879 for $2,888.96.
 The building was one large room for the sanctuary, which is still used today, with the door to the northeast under a bell tower.
 The chancel was west of the sanctuary with pews facing west.
 Rev Robert Wylie was hired for three months in 1876 but stayed 20 years.